Infonet-Solutions/Technical-Papers/4-Arm CitrixADC/README.md

 `Kudos to you!`

-We need to reach Backend servers, you can accomplish this with both Classic and Advanced routing because of the above VLAN binding
+Now we need to reach Backend servers, you can accomplish this with both Classic and Advanced routing because of the above VLAN binding

     > add route 192.168.100.0 255.255.255.0 192.168.1.254